 As Dialog’s CEO, Mark brings an unusual mix of C-suite, technology, healthcare and business development and marketing experience to bear on creating growth at all levels in and around an organization.
 Mark has been a vice president and general manager at a national telecom as well as Dell, and Microsoft.
 Having been a senior executive at leading hardware, software, and telecommunications companies, Mark has an exceptionally well-rounded view of marketing, ecosystem management, and the nature of the way technology is shaping our world.

 Mark is skilled at identifying adjacent markets for business growth.
 As a corporate development executive, he has created over $1B in new venture revenue via acquisitions and alliances.
-Notably among these was Ameritech’s entry into the field of security monitoring which resulted in Ameritech becoming the number two player in that industry.

-As a GM, he has led multibillion-dollar business units with thousands of employees, including Dell’s US Consumer Systems business and served as CEO of Supercircuits, a Carlyle Group portfolio company which was twice named to Inc. Magazine’s list of fastest growing companies in America.
-As SVP of marketing with Ameritech, Mark was one of a team of a dozen expatriates who turned a $4B stake in newly privatized European telco Teledanmark into $10B.
+As a GM, he has led multi-billion-dollar business units with thousands of employees, including Dell’s US Consumer Systems business and served as CEO of Supercircuits, a Carlyle Group portfolio company which was twice named to Inc. Magazine’s list of fastest growing companies in America.
+As SVP of marketing with Ameritech, Mark was one of a team of a dozen expatriates who turned a $4B stake in newly privatized National European telco Teledanmark into $10B.
 As a result, he is intimately familiar with successfully managing organizational change at small and large scale.

 Originally from Zimbabwe, Mark has an undergraduate degree with highest distinction from the University of Minnesota and an MBA from Wharton.
 He has been recognized by BtoB Magazine as one of the top 15 Direct Marketers in the US.